-Liquidity risk and credit risk
+Liquidity risk

-The Branch's manages these risks by monitoring its credit terms on trade debtors
+The Branch manages this risk by monitoring its credit terms on trade debtors.

 Interest rate risk

 The Branch has performed a sensitivity analysis relating to its exposure to interest rate risk at balance date.
 This sensitivity analysis demonstrates the effect on current year results and equity which could result from a change in this risk.